 Well, Andy Warhol hardly needs any introduction, does he?

-Creator of some of the 20 century’s most instantly recognisable and iconic works of art, Liverpool Tate Modern hosts a return exhibition of his work following the acclaimed show in 2015.
+Creator of some of the 20 century’s most instantly recognisable and iconic works of art, Tate Modern, London hosts a return exhibition of his work following the acclaimed show in 2015.

 Bringing with it some of his best-known works (soup cans, anyone?), the run also includes pieces never displayed before in the UK. – Matty Loughlin